Title: Systems Analyst, Consultant

 In addition to his bachelor’s degrees, Mr. Perrone holds a Doctor of Jurisprudence from Lincoln University and Master of Science in systems management from the University of Denver.
 To remain abreast of developments in his field, he is a former member of the National Weather Association, the California Bar Association, the American Statistical Association and the American Meteorological Society.
 He also is a member of the American Legion.
 Serving his country, he was previously on active duty with the U.S. Air Force, where he served to the rank of captain, from 1966 to 1980 and was with the Air National Guard from 1975 to 1993, serving to the rank of lieutenant colonel.

 As a testament to his success, Mr. Perrone was highlighted in the 23rd edition of Who’s Who in the East in 1990.
-However, he cites a crowning achievement of his career was when he worked on a tropical storm statistical forecasting tool for the United States Navy, as well as when he wrote about a forecasting problem in the Persian Gulf during the Iran Hostage Crisis in the late 1970s.
+However, he cites a crowning achievement of his career was when he worked on a tropical storm statistical forecasting tool for the U.S. Navy, as well as when he wrote about a forecasting problem in the Persian Gulf during the Iran hostage crisis in the late 1970s.
 In addition, he is proud of a computer program he wrote which measured sea surface temperature from a weather satellite, under conditions where the program filtered out the effects of partial cloud blockage of portions of the sea surface.

 For more information please visit,